uploadcare/migro/README.rst

 Results file
 ------------

-Once the migration is complete, you'll receive a `.csv` file containing the results.
-This file will be located in the `logs` folder.
+Once the migration is complete, you'll receive a ``.csv`` file containing the results, which will be located in the logs folder.

 .. code-block::